openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 !---
 Figure: Reference Design for Response Mode `direct_post`

-(1) The Verifier generates at least 16 fresh, cryptographically random bytes with sufficient entropy, associates it with the session and base64url encodes it for use in the nonce parameter.
+(1) The Verifier produces a `nonce` value by generating at least 16 fresh, cryptographically random bytes with sufficient entropy, associates it with the session and base64url encodes it.

 (2) The Verifier initiates a new transaction at its Response Endpoint.